Home

 Soft pet carriers are generally made of a firm but flexible material.
 They will last longer than cardboard carriers.
 If you plan to travel any distance with your cat, a soft cat carrier may be a better option than a cardboard carrier.

-You can also take a soft carrier into the passenger part of a plane with you (never let your cat be transported in the outside luggage compartment of a plane, as this is too traumatizing and unhealthy for your cat).
+You can also take some soft carriers into the passenger part of an airplane with you (never let your cat be transported in the outside luggage compartment of a plane, as this is too traumatizing and unhealthy for your cat).
 If you plan to fly, be sure to check with the airline about the acceptable size for your carrier.
-Different airlines may have different requirements.
+Different airlines may have different requirements, and some airlines don't let you transport pets at all.

-Another advantage of the soft carrier over the cardboard carrier is that unlike cardboard, the soft carrier (as well as a hard carrier) may be better in case of an emergency.
+Another advantage of the soft carrier is that unlike cardboard, a soft carrier (as well as a hard one) may be better in case of an emergency.
 For example, if the cardboard should become wet, then it will be useless to you.
+Also, some cats will tear their way out of the cardboard due to stress or other reasons.

-Depending on the flexibility of the material, you may also be able to collapse the carrier to save space while not in use.
+Depending on the flexibility of the material, you may also be able to collapse the soft carrier to save space while it's not in use.

 Hard Cat Carriers

-A hard cat carrier is the sturdiest of all available cat carriers.
-It is usually made of a tough, durable plastic.
+A hard cat carrier is the sturdiest of all available pet enclosures.
+It's usually made of a tough, durable plastic.
 Regular hard carriers take the most in storage space in your home, as they are less flexible than cardboard or soft carriers.
-However, there is one excellent hard carrier at PETsMART that actually folds so that you can store it without using too much space in your home.
+Petsmart used to carry an excellent fold-away cat carrier, but as of 2008, they no longer do and I haven't been able to find another company with this great cat supply.

-If you have enough storage space in your home and your cat doesn't mind going in through the front door of the carrier, a standard hard carrier may be your best option.
+If you have enough storage space in your home and your cat doesn't mind going in through the front door of the carrier, a standard hard carrier is a great option for this critical supply.
 It's sturdier and will last longer.

 Introducing Your Cat to the Cat Carrier

 Many cats will look like cartoon characters with all four legs stretched straight out sideways when you try to put them into a cat carrier.
-To avoid this aversion to the carrier, you need to get your cat used to the idea of being in the carrier.
+To avoid this aversion to being boxed, you need to get your cat used to the idea of being in the carrier.
 This is especially important in case of an emergency when time is of the essence.

 Ideally, your cat's experience with her cat carrier will be a pleasant one.
 Some cats become so accustomed to their little enclosure that they sleep in it or use it during their playtime.

-List of essential cat supplies and some great places to buy them
+Our Cat Supplies article provides a list of essential supplies and some great places to buy them.

 Top of page